Tai-Github/Easyconfig.nvim/README.md

-<p align="center">This is my configuration, you can consult and install to experience.</p>
+<h3 align="center">This is my configuration, you can consult and install to experience.</h3>

 ## Include Plugins
 - [onedark](https://github.com/joshdick/onedark.vim)